With review and feedback from CEENTA Ophthalmologist Timothy Saunders, MD (SouthPark, Matthews)

 Fortunately, early detection and proper treatment of a child’s cataract, coupled with appropriate follow-up with their eye doctor, can ultimately lead to successful vision rehabilitation.

 If you think your child has a cataract, bring them to a pediatric ophthalmologist at CEENTA.
 They will give your child a thorough examination and ensure that your child’s vision is as clear as possible.

 This blog is for informational purposes only.
 For specific medical questions, please consult your doctor.
-You can now schedule an appointment online with Dr. Saunders or any of our pediatric eye doctors.
+You can now schedule an appointment online with our pediatric eye doctors.
 You can also schedule through myCEENTAchart or by calling 704-295-3000.